ddisante87/ddisante87.github.io/_pages/about.md

 Physics Department of the University of Würzburg.

-My research is focused on the numerical quantum simulations of the electronic properties of non-interacting and interacting material systems, with emphasis on topology and spin-orbit driven phenomena.
+My research is focused on the numerical quantum simulations of the electronic properties of interacting material systems, with emphasis on topology and spin-orbit driven phenomena.
 I am the principal investigator of an individual Marie Curie fellowship which aims at using machine learning applications in condensed matter